smcalilly/notes-and-resources/math/math-for-programmers/ch-02/terms/pythagorean theorem.md

-given a triangle, find the length of one side using the other two sides
+given a right triangle, find the length of one side using the other two sides

 a^2 + b^2 = c^2

+(they should've named this equation something related to the theorem)
 ```python
 from math import sqrt